 I have looked at this case in detail here: Choosing between an IVA and a DRO.

 Overall, IVAs are more expensive, uncertain and take longer than a DRO – there aren’t any situations where you should choose an IVA if a DRO is a possibility.

 Some state benefits can appear generous.
 Your IP may have assessed your possible IVA contribution at say £95 because they have not allowed enough additional expenses because of your disability.
 You may, therefore, think that you won’t meet the DRO criteria – but you will!

 Bankruptcy or a DRO?

 There are very few situations where it is better to go bankrupt if you could go for a DRO.
 The bankruptcy fees are much higher, the forms are longer and you may have to make monthly payments for three years…

-- if you have very incomplete records of your debts – normally the adviser that helps you set up the DRO can help fill in most of the gaps, your credit record can be a good starting point.
-But if there could be many debts you can’t remember, then bankruptcy could be more certain as it wipes out all debts, whereas a DRO only gets rid of ones that are listed.
+- if you have very poor records of your debts.
+Normally the adviser that helps you set up the DRO can help fill in most of the gaps, your credit record can be a good starting point.
+But if there could be many debts you can’t remember, then bankruptcy is more certain as it wipes out all debts, whereas a DRO only gets rid of ones that are listed.

 - if you expect your situation to improve in the next 12 months – if it does than a DRO may be revoked, but bankruptcy would carry on.